slexisvn/query_engine/docs/02-logical-plan/11-the-logical-plan-nodes.md

 # 11. The logical plan nodes

-> After this chapter you will be able to name every node type this engine can put in a plan, say which stage of the pipeline produces it, and read the union type that ties them together.
+> After this chapter you will be able to recognize the main plan node families and use their union type to find the fields a tree walk may access.

 ## The question